top of page

 The Gazala Projects studio, located at 101 East Main Street in Gettysburg, Ohio, is an arts and culture space with a curatorial focus on contemporary Palestinian American artists and other artists of color.
 This studio is the brick-and-mortar manifestation of PARC (Postcolonial Art and Research Center), which has been an ongoing part of Mona Gazala's artistic practice.

-The studio space will feature rotating solo exhibitions, curated group exhibitions, traveling art projects from guest curators, and archival PARC exhibits.
-The building also houses a curated selection of new and used books.
+While most of the time the studio space is Gazala's personal work area, 2-3 times per year it will feature solo exhibitions, curated group exhibitions, traveling art projects from guest curators, and archival PARC exhibits.
+The building also houses a curated selection of new and used books which visitors are welcome to browse anytime.
+Open by appointment or as posted on Instagram at @gazalaprojects

 20230321_212515~2.jpg